owaits/ScreenMonkey.Help/reference/toolbar/layers.md

 ## Status

 ### Adjustment Percentage
 This area reports the actual percentage adjustment applied to the layer.
-Note that transparency and audio are displayed separately.
+Note that opacity and volume are displayed separately.